LEARNAcademy/syllabus/js_beginning/05js_loops.md

 6. Consider this variable: var letters = ["l", "e", "a", "r", "n"] Write a for loop that logs each letter capitalized.

-6. Consider this variable: var strings = ["hi", "yo", "there", "what", "how", "two", "are", "where", "you"].
-Write a for loop that logs the strings at only the odd indexes(start with 0).
+7. Consider this variable: var strings = ["hi", "yo", "there", "what", "how", "two", "are", "where", "you"].
+Write a for loop that logs the strings at only the even indexes(start with 0).

 ### The Odd and Even